 Statistically speaking, with how many Body Type One people there are in the world, why are there so few A-List celebrities?
 Enter the soul and soul energy.
 Soul energy is the accumulated energy over lifetimes lived.
 The more soul energy one has, the more star power (talent, skill, ability) and IT Factor (charisma, presence, charm) the person commands and exudes (AKA old soul).
 The more aggregate soul energy, the more energy the soul/person has to be held by the human body.

 Muscle, the armor of the human body, not only helps determine body shape but is also what holds energy and stands heat the best.
-Fat can hold some energy and stand at least a little heat, but nowhere near as much or as well as properly developed muscle mass.
-This is why you are much less likely to see a fat or obese Body Type Two, Three, or Four A-List star.
-And why skinny fat (thin fat/cellulite/crepey skin/saggy & loose skin/normal weight obesity) and the obesity paradox are vital variables in all of this as well.
+It also directly affects consciousness and manifestation.
+Fat can hold some energy and stand at least a little heat, but nowhere near as much or as well as properly developed muscle/mass.
+This is why you are much less likely to see an overweight or obese Body Type Two, Three, or Four A-List star.
+And why skinny fat and the obesity paradox are vital variables in all of this as well.

 How Body Type Shape & Soul Energy Influences Holding the Energy